 In February 1953 I heard that something called the Mattachine Society out of Los Angeles was having meetings and discussion forums in Berkeley near the University of California campus.
 And they were getting together to figure out things they could do to help resist this awful thing that we had to face, and that was cops that were chasing us and playing cat and mouse with us all the time and at will.

-Eric: What happened at that meeting?
+EM: What happened at that meeting?
 Were there a lot of people there?

-Eric: All men at the meeting?
+EM: All men at the meeting?
 There were women, too?

-Hal: No, it was all men.
-Let’s get something straight right here right now.
+HC: No, it was all men.
+Let’s get something straight right here, right now.
 I know that women’s liberation in this country has come a long way and anything that goes on now has to be spoken of in two genders.
 Male and female, all the time.
 Now in the days I’m speaking of, these early days of the gay movement, the women weren’t in it.
 They didn’t have any problems compared to what the male did.
-It’s only since the movement got going that the women have come forward and honest to god it has been an astounding revelation to me.
+It’s only since the movement got going that the women have come forward and, honest to god, it has been an astounding revelation to me.
 I never expected to see a mile and a half of Dykes on Bikes in a gay parade ever.
 And believe me, that’s, well that’s too many Dykes on Bikes as far as this old guy is concerned.
 Okay, that’s all for freedom.

-Eric: Why do you say that?
+EM: Why do you say that?

-Hal: Well, because I think the women have been awfully pushy here in the last few years and have sort of taken over in the thing when they don’t need to.
+HC: Well, because I think the women have been awfully pushy here in the last few years and have sort of taken over in the thing when they don’t need to.
 They’ve made a concern out of things that didn’t need to be concerns.
 The police were playing cat and mouse with the guys.
 The male homosexual, because he was a cocksucker, and because he played with his penis and somebody else’s penis was a threat to the straight male.
 Females didn’t count.